wulliy/wasteof2-docs/posts.md

 - Your post should only contain `["p", "b", "strong", "i", "em", "u", "s", "li", "ul", "ol", "mark", "code", "blockquote", "pre", "img", "#text"]`
 - The image src should only be from `["api.wasteof.money", "u.cubeupload.com", "i.ibb.co"]`

+Optional:
+- Adding in a `repost` argument, followed with a post id allows you to repost posts

 `POST /posts`

 Edits a post.
 Requires your token in the `Authorization` header.